Author's Note

 For one vertiginous instant, I hovered between worlds.
 The darkness around me shifted; it writhed, swelling beyond control, ready to burst and drown me in its waking nightmare.

 My pulse thundered.
 Sweat trickled down my brow, stinging my eyes.
-Madness clung to me like a second skin because I could still sense her.
-I could still catch a trace of her scent in the air, the fading echo of her song whispering from within the spirit world.
+Madness clung to me like a second skin.
+I could feel the ghost of her lips against my neck.
+Her scent lingered in the air, and from somewhere beyond the waking world, the fading echo of her song still called to me.

 “By Azur’s light,” I muttered, dragging a trembling hand across my face, as if that could wash away the nightmare.

 Even without the adrenaline coursing through me, the night remained oppressively warm.
 The silk sheets clung to my damp skin—smooth, clammy, and stifling.
-A sensation all too familiar, bringing an echo of her embrace… and all that came with it.
+A sensation all too familiar, carrying with it the echo of her embrace… and all that followed.

 Passion.
 Pain.
 Violence.
 Death.

-I threw the sheets aside and rose abruptly.
-Yet even upright, the bedroom walls seemed to close in, towering and suffocating.
+I threw the sheets aside.
+Even upright, the walls pressed inward, towering and suffocating.
+Air.
 I needed air.
-My legs carried me toward the balcony in uneven strides, bypassing the lumin-crystal lamp on the nightstand.
+My legs carried me toward the balcony in uneven strides, past the lumin-crystal lamp on the nightstand.
 I didn’t want its light; all I needed was Ria’s silver glow, pouring generously through the wide windows, eager to guide my steps.

 The night wind enveloped me like a shroud of salvation.